Tomas-M/linux-live/README.md

   that /tmp is a regular on-disk directory.

 - If you want to include your own bundules, then the 'include\_bund/' directory might come in handy!
-Just make sure that the file extension matches with your chosen .BEXT extension.
+Just make sure that the file extension will match with your chosen .BEXT extension.

 When you're ready, run the ./build script to build your Live Kit Distro.